 Using a Circuit Tracer to Detect a Broken Electrical Wire

-How to Locate Damaged Electrical Wiring: Electrical Wire Locators and Circuit Tracers, What to Do if Electrical Wiring has been Damaged Inside a Wall.
+How can I locate a damaged or broken electrical wire inside a wall?
+Electrical Wire Locators and Circuit Tracers, What to Do if Electrical Wiring has been Damaged Inside a Wall.

 Circuit Tracers Can be Used to Locate Broken Electrical Wire